datacommonsorg/docsite/custom_dc/setup_gcp.md

 ## Overview

 Custom Data Commons is deployed in Google Cloud Platform (GCP).
-This manual presents how to install a custom Data Commons instance in an existing GCP project (with id `PROJECT_ID`).
+This manual describes how to install a custom Data Commons instance in an existing GCP project (with id `PROJECT_ID`).

 ### Steps